ssmiler/idash2019_2/README.md

 Here, steps 1 and 3 are executed by party A and step 2 is executed by party B.

-The encryption, decryption and imputation uses the homomorphic encryption library [TFHE](https://github.com/tfhe/tfhe).
+The encryption, decryption and imputation use the homomorphic encryption library [TFHE](https://github.com/tfhe/tfhe).
 The tag SNPs and the resulting probabilities for target SNPs are encrypted throughout the whole process.
+Only party A has access to tag and target SNPs in clear.
 The imputation models are available to the evaluation party B only.

+The secure genome imputation is open-source software distributed under the terms of the Apache 2.0 license.

 In what follows we describe how to learn imputation models and how to perform secure genome imputation.